The MSc in Experimental Medicine offers advanced research training in a broad range of laboratory based biomedical sciences.

 World Class Facilities

-- You will be taught and mentored within the Centre for Experimental Medicine: a brand new, purpose-built institute at the heart of the Health Sciences Campus, boasting state-of-the-art research facilities.
-The programme offers comprehensive research training with access to over 40 research groups and the state-of-the-art research facilities at the Centre for Experimental Medicine (CEM).
+- You will be taught and mentored within the Wellcome Wolfson Institute of Experimental Medicine (WWIEM): a brand new, purpose-built institute at the heart of the Health Sciences Campus, boasting state-of-the-art research facilities.
+The programme offers comprehensive research training with access to over 40 research groups and the state-of-the-art research facilities at the Wellcome Wolfson Institute of Experimental Medicine (WWIEM).
 Research facilities include Central Technology Units for Imaging and Genomics which are leading the way in research excellence and innovative healthcare.

 - A strength of this MSc incorporates transdisciplinary elements throughout the degree programme, which contribute to the delivery of innovative postgraduate education and research training.
 Central to this programme is a multi-disciplinary team of academic and clinical specialists, with expertise ranging from molecular disease phenotyping, functional genomics, infectious disease biology, vascular biology, genetic epidemiology, imaging, immunology, stem cell biology and exploitation, unique pre-clinical models of disease, and patient-based investigation and clinical trials.
 The transdisciplinary expertise provided is complemented with programme access to state-of-the-art research facilities, including a diverse range of new and emerging technologies in genomics, advanced imaging, and patient-orientated research tools